An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: The proposed benchmarking framework

 \subsubsection{Existing personality computing models}

-We first present seven deep learning visual models, six audio models and five audio-visual models that have been proposed to recognize apparent personality traits, which are evaluated on the ChaLearn 2016 First Impression dataset \cite{ponce2016chalearn}.
-For each deep learning-based model, the last FC layer has five neurons to jointly predict five personality traits. \\
+We first present seven deep learning visual models, six audio models and five audio-visual models that have been proposed to recognize apparent personality traits, which are evaluated on the ChaLearn First Impression dataset \cite{ponce2016chalearn}.
+For each deep learning-based model, the last FC layer has five neurons to jointly predict five personality traits.
+The original low-level settings of these models for reproducing are provided in the Supplementary Material, where the original pre-processing strategies employed for these models may slightly different from our standardised pre-processing strategy (i.e., we strictly follow these settings to additionally reproduce these models). \\

-\textbf{Visual models:} The details of the seven existing personality computing visual models reproduced in this paper are explained as follows: \begin{itemize}
+\textbf{Visual models:} The seven existing personality computing visual models reproduced in this paper are explained as follows: \begin{itemize}

-\item \textbf{(i) Wei et al.\cite{8066355}:} DAN is a CNN model that infers personality from each static image (including both face and background).
+\item \textbf{(i) DAN \cite{8066355}:} DAN is a CNN model that infers personality from a static image (including both face and background).
 It consists of several convolution-ReLU blocks and an additional block that is equipped with both average-pooling and max-pooling, which is added between the last convolutional layer and the final FC layer.
-Before being fed to the model, each image is resized to $456 \times 256$ resolution.
-The training process is conducted using the SGD optimizer \cite{sgd} with initial learning rate of 0.05, weight decay of 0.0005 and momentum of 0.8, where MSE is employed as the loss function.

-\item \textbf{(ii) Ventura et al.\cite{interpret_img}:} CAM-DAN$^{+}$ has a similar architecture to the DAN network, which also infers personality from each static image.
-This model applies a max pooling and an average pooling as two parallel branches in addition to convolution layers, and is equipped with a Class Activation Map (CAM) module in order to visualize the most salient facial regions for personality recognition.
-The training process is conducted using the SGD optimizer \cite{sgd} with initial learning rate of 0.05, weight decay of 0.0005 and momentum of 0.8, where MSE is employed as the loss function.
+\item \textbf{(ii) CAM-DAN$^{+}$ \cite{interpret_img}:} CAM-DAN$^{+}$ has a similar architecture to the DAN network, which also infers personality from each static image.
+It applies a max pooling and an average pooling as two parallel branches in addition to convolution layers, and is equipped with a Class Activation Map (CAM) module in order to visualise the most salient facial regions for personality recognition.

-\item \textbf{(iii) Subramaniam et al. \cite{bi_modal_lstm}:} The visual part of this approach consists of three 3D convolutional layers and two FC layers.
-It randomly takes three face images from each video as the video-level representation, and concatenates them as the clip-level input.
-The model is trained using the SGD optimizer with initial learning rate of 0.05, weight decay of 0.0005 and momentum of 0.9, where MSE is employed as the loss function.
+\item \textbf{(iii) Bi-modal CNN-LSTM \cite{bi_modal_lstm}:} The visual part of this approach consists of three 3D convolutional layers and two FC layers.
+It randomly takes six face images from each video as the video-level representation, and concatenates them as the clip-level input.